programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 Alternatively, you can also download the file called `requirements.txt` from [here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/requirements.txt) to the same folder and run `$pip install -r requirements.txt`.
 This will also install the required packages.

-## Coding the Dashboards
+# Coding the Dashboards

-I will walk you through the major steps in coding for RQ1.
-Below, the code will be shown in blocks, and an explanation will be provided under each block.
+The next section will walk you through the major steps in coding for RQ1.
 If you want to execute the code blocks as you follow along, I have provided [the Jupyter Notebook version of the code here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/interactive-data-visualization-dashboard.ipynb).
-For RQ2, because the coding logic is highly similar to RQ1, I will provide the complete code but will not give a detailed explanation considering the space limit.
+For RQ2, because the coding logic is highly similar to RQ1, the lesson will provide the complete code but will not give a detailed explanation, considering the space limit.

-### RQ1 - TV Airtime
+# RQ1 - TV Airtime

 To address RQ1, we can envision a dashboard where there are two line graphs, one showing the trend of Russia-related terms and the other for the trend of Ukraine-related terms mentioned by television networks.
 More specifically, in either of the line graph, the y-axis represents the percentage of airtime mentioning certain keywords by a certain national station, and the x-axis represents dates.
 In addition, there are multiple lines, each representing one television network.
 A basic interactive component is a date-range selector where users can specify a range of dates, and the line graphs will be updated upon selection.

-#### Import Libraries
+## Import Libraries

 ```
 import datetime